Find Trade Colleges

 • Steel Crane Operator

-In the United States, there were 46,000 jobs for Crane or Tower Operator in 2016.
+In 2016, there was an estimated number of 46,000 jobs in the United States for Crane or Tower Operator.
 New jobs are being produced at a rate of 8.5% which is above the national average.
 The Bureau of Labor Statistics predicts 3,900 new jobs for Crane or Tower Operator by 2026.
-There will be an estimated 5,300 positions for Crane or Tower Operator per year.
+The BLS estimates 5,300 yearly job openings in this field.

 undefined